BenWrightSWE/LangConverseAI/README.md

 Add more testing.

-After a while of use the AI starts showing possible future User responses in its response.
-Need to make it so that it only gives the response of the AI.

 The conversational memory is very basic and barely works, maybe find a better way than just putting it in the instructions.
 Perhaps it's how it's put into the instructions.